bamayoen/intro-data-capstone-musclehub/README.md

 # intro-data-capstone-musclehub

-This project was completed as a Capstone for Codecademy's Introduction to Data Analysis.
+This project was completed for Codecademy's Introduction to Data Analysis Pro Intensive Course.
 Please find the project description below:

 You've been hired to help MuscleHub, a fancy gym, run an A/B test!